dapr/proposals/20250823-BCS-file-store.md

 - All operations should be asynchronously performed with the sidecar
 - When persisting or retrieving state, this should be done using an asynchronous stream to maximize SDK and runtime performance while minimizing resource overhead and preventing memory exhaustion
-- While SDKs should allow metadata to be stored alongside the data, if it's not supported by the provider, the documentation should clearly state this lack of support (e.g., that the runtime will not otherwise persist it).

 ### Make Runtime APIs Simpler
 I'd like to make the runtime APIs as simple as possible so they're more readily used in a composable way alongside other